 8. Increase the number of stitches per row when the proximity of the stitches won’t give stability to the basket.

 This can happen in round baskets with flared sides.
 Consider when your stitches are too far apart to properly support the coil and the basket’s strength.
 At these junctures increase evenly around the coil adding an extra stitch between stitches.
-Straight sided baskets won’t require the additional stitches.
-If you are creating a vase shaped basket you may want to decrease the shape of the basket, tightening up the coils.
-When this happens, you’ll want to evening decrease the number of stitches per row.
+Straight-sided baskets won’t require additional stitches.
+If you are creating a vase-shaped basket you may want to decrease the shape of the basket, tightening up the coils.
+When this happens, you’ll want to evenly decrease the number of stitches per row.